 - The cable bands are wide and super tough.
 They will bend or break.

-- It comes with a long chord to help your installation efforts, but if you need longer, HQUA has an optional chord extension that works well.
+- It comes with a long chord to help your installation efforts, but HQUA has an optional chord extension that works well if you need longer.

 - The water descaler does a wonderful job limiting limescale build-up and keeps appliances running smoothly.

-- There are 3 green led lights on the control panel that is easily identifiable and always let you know the status of your unit.
+- There are 3 green led lights on the control panel that is easily identifiable and always let you know your unit’s status.

 What We Didn’t Like: